EndPointCorp/end-point-blog/2020/06/30/postgresql-improve-group-by-max-performance.html.md

 (9 rows)
 ```

-We can see that the plan is using an index-only scan for our table, which is good, but it also is using a separate GroupAggregate group/gather in order to get the grouping done, which still has to iterate through all the rows in the ip
+We can see that the plan is using an index-only scan for our table, which is good, but it also is using a separate GroupAggregate group/​gather in order to get the grouping done, which still has to iterate through all the rows in the results to find the final answers.

 Best of 3 timings: 5.60s